Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Linear estimates

 for all $K \ge 1$, $r \in \R$, $\gamma \le r$, and $f \in H^r$. \end{Lemma} \begin{proof} We work in Fourier space.
 Let $\phi_K$ be the Fourier multiplier for the function $\mathbbm1_{\{|k|_\infty>K\}}K/|k|$, which is bounded by $1$.
 The estimate then follows from

 \end{proof}

-The next lemma will be crucially exploited in the error analysis of \eqref{Strang} when using the summation by parts formula.
+The next lemma will be crucially exploited in the error analysis of \eqref{Strang} when using the summation by parts formula {to exploit cancellations in the error terms}.
 This strategy is inspired by \cite{Averaged}, cf.\ Property (OF4) in Theorem 3.14 there.
 Roughly speaking, the idea is the following.
 From basic semigroup theory, for $v \in H^r \times H^{r-1}$, the integral is an element of the domain of $A$; and We would like to exploit something similar in the discrete setting, namely, that is a bounded operator on $H^r \times H^{r-1}$, uniformly in $\tau \in (0,1]$ and $N \in \N$ with $N\tau \le T$.
 If we formally insert the geometric sum formula, we obtain

 But this does not lead anywhere since the operator $e^{\tau A}-I$ might not be invertible for certain ``resonant'' step-sizes $\tau$.
 However, if we introduce the filter operator

 and apply the assertion of the following Lemma \ref{LemCancel}, we get